kmul00/torch-vol/README.md

 In this repository I will be maintaining a list of modules that I had to come up with to ease my work.
 While starting out to work with ***Volumetric*** (**4D** or *batchmode* **5D**) data I found a lot of implementations missing, even though their ***Spatial*** versions existed.
 This repository is the collection of the codes that I wrote then.

-*Hopefully it will be of help to someone, someday*.
+*Hopefully it will be of help to someone, someday, somewhere*.

 ## Note
 ***